 Worst to First Jerseys: New York Islanders

 “It was the best of times.
 It was the worst of times.”
 That basically sums up the Islanders’ existence so far, from the incredible success of the ’70s and ’80s Cup dynasty years (the Islanders are still the last professional sports team in North America to four-peat a championship) to the long slide down to the humiliation of the Mike Milbury and Charles Wang years.
-But things are starting to look positive again for the Islanders, with some strong play this season and hope for the future (finally!).
-Their jerseys have actually followed this same general trend.
+And despite this issues that happened with…um…*whispers* Tavares, some strong play over the last few seasons, along with stable management, give hope for the future.
+And their jerseys have actually followed this same general trend.

 Here’s how this works: I’ll count down, from worst to first, all the jerseys the Islanders have ever worn.
 Homes and aways will be lumped into the same category (so, more of a jersey “era”) and I won’t worry about small changes (like slightly changed positions of piping for example).
 Third jerseys will stand on their own.
 And I’m focusing on the jerseys only, not the entire uniform.
-The jersey images are compliments of the fine people over at nhluniforms.com.
-For the Isles, there’s seven different jerseys/eras.
+For the Isles, there’s eight different jerseys/eras.
 And we’ll start with the worst one.

 C’mon, was there any doubt?
 From the Highliner/Gorton captain to the wavy lines to the seasick numbers, these jerseys are a complete mess.
 The general rule of thumb on a bad jersey is that they last about 5 seasons before being changed (sometimes less for third jerseys).
-These lasted 3 seasons.
+These lasted 3 seasons, with the Fish Stick logo lasting only two seasons, being replaced by the more traditional logo.
 That should tell you something right there.

 Some call the ’90s the “dead puck era” in the NHL.
 I call it the “dead design era”.
 Almost everything that was created in the ’90s in terms of jersey design was some of the worst the NHL has ever seen.
 There’s the Kings’ Burger King, the Ducks’ Wild Wing, anything by the Thrashers, etc, etc. The Islanders graciously provided the most obvious piece of evidence to corroborate this “dead design” theory.